Solstad Offshore: History

-Since its initial start in 1964, Solstad Offshore ASA now has become one of the biggest players of modern and advanced vessels for offshore service, with worldwide activities and projects for many of the major oil companies.
+Since its start in 1964, Solstad Offshore ASA has become a large supplier of modern and advanced vessels for offshore service, with worldwide activities and projects for many major oil companies.

 Solstad Offshore ASA is a member of the Norwegian Shipowners Association (Rederiforbundet).
 The company employs about 1,800 people, and has since 2005 been the shipping company with most Norwegian crew sailing in international trade.

 In October 2021, Solstad Offshore, Aker Solutions ASA and DeepOcean Norway AS joined forces to create Windstaller Alliance.
 The partnership aims to provide the world's most cost-efficient and complete product supply, fabrication and marine services offering within offshore wind.
 The alliance will also pursue other offshore renewables segments.

 The company has offices in Skudeneshavn (Norway), Aberdeen (United Kingdom), Singapore (Singapore), Macaé and Rio de Janeiro (Brazil) and Perth (Australia).

 In June 2017, Solstad Offshore merged with Farstad Shipping and Deep Sea Supply to become Solstad Farstad.

 In October 2018, the company's name was changed to Solstad Offshore ASA.

 In March 2023 Solstad Offshore sold the Solstad PSV fleet of 37 vessels to Tidewater, the remaining fleet of 40 CSV and AHTS vessels remained under Solstad Offshore.